Looking for the top things to do in Punta del Este (even when you're on a bit of a budget)? Then this is the post for you!

 Address: Four blocks from the bus terminal on Calle 24, between Calle 28 and 29.

 Looking for accommodation in Punta del Este?
 This is definitely our pick!
-Book a room or a bed here.
+Click here for further information and to check prices and availability.

 Uruguay isn't a difficult country to get around and, from the bus terminal in Punta del Este, you are only a few hours from your next likely destination.